5 Best Yoga Mats for Home Use & Hot Yoga Classes

 The average American is surrounded by over-stimulation -- we almost always have access to our phones, laptops, and TV.

 We have become addicted to this stimulation and rarely give our minds time to rest or think.

 Therefore, mindfulness activities are becoming increasingly important.
-Being mindful gives us an opportunity to still ourselves and connect to our minds and our bodies.
-This is perhaps why more and more people are taking to their yoga mat, either in local studio classes or at home.
+Being mindful allows us to still ourselves and connect to our minds and bodies.
+This is perhaps why more and more people are taking to their yoga mats in local studio classes or at home.

-Furthermore, having a mat that belongs to you rather than just using the ones which are provided at the gym means that you can practice from the comfort of your own home or local gym.
+Furthermore, having a mat that belongs to you rather than just using the ones provided at the gym means you can practice from the comfort of your home or local gym.

-It’s also a good idea to bring your yoga mat to class, as it is more hygienic and relaxing to have one which belongs to you.
-Finding a mat which suits your needs, that you connect with and have taken time to choose will help you to take your practice to the next level.
+It's also a good idea to bring your yoga mat to class, as having one which belongs to you is more hygienic and relaxing.
+Finding a mat that suits your needs, that you connect with, and have taken time to choose will help you to take your practice to the next level.

 In this buying guide, we're going to compare the best yoga mats on the market so you can make an informed decision on which mat is best for you.